TomFlanders/diyshare/README.md

 # diyshare
-A very simple WordPress plugin for Facebook and Twitter sharing
+A WordPress plugin for Facebook and Twitter sharing

 ## Installation
 1. Download files to WordPressRoot/wp-content/plugins/diyshare.